dustincrs95/library-of-babel-js/README.md

 ## Usage

 ### Before you begin
-If you aren't familiar with how the Library of Babel works (from the short story), then the usage of the functions may appear arbitrary or confusing.
+If you aren't familiar with how the Library of Babel works (from the short story), then this whole repo may not make much sense.
 I highly suggest you [give it a read](https://maskofreason.files.wordpress.com/2011/02/the-library-of-babel-by-jorge-luis-borges.pdf).
 The documentation will assume you have some knowledge of the concepts.

 ### Instancing